benanders/LuaIDE/README.md

 # Lua IDE

-An in-game Lua IDE for ComputerCraft, complete with syntax highlighting, automatic indentation, live compiler errors, and support for coding and running Brainfuck code.
+An in-game IDE for ComputerCraft and OpenComputers, complete with syntax highlighting, automatic indentation, live compiler errors, and support for coding and running Brainf**k code.